zlin7/CGNet/README.md

 python setup.py install
 ```

-Then you can run main.py with settings.
+Then run main.py with settings.
 See main.py for options and how to set them.

 NOTE: although the package ClebschGordan is not necessary to run the SphericalCNN codes, it is used
 in testing the cuda kernel.
 To install, perform "python setup_cextension.py install" in CGNet/ClebschGordan